dart-lang/language/working/4200-metaobjects/feature-specification.md

-These classes implement operator `==` and the getter `hashCode`, such that they can behave the same as objects of type `Type` do today, when they are obtained by evaluating a type as an expression.
+These classes implement operator `==` and the getter `hashCode`, such that they can behave the same as objects of type `Type` do today, when they are obtained by evaluating a type literal as an expression.

 The static type of the metaobject will be the metaobject class when the type literal which is being evaluated as an expression is a compile-time